wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 10 Moreover , they had , as it were , wheels within wheels : and they moved fast upon the waters even against the wind and the tide.

-11 And they first began to move upon the great rjver Hudson , passing to and fro , from New- York to Albany , in the north , conveying the people hither an thither in safety.
+11 And they first began to move upon the great river Hudson , passing to and fro , from New-York to Albany , in the north , conveying the people hither and thither in safety.

-12 But when the scoffers , the enemies of Fulton , and the gainsayers , saw that the boats .moved pleasantly upon the river , they began to be ashamed of their own ignorance and stupidity , and were fain to get into the boats themselves ; after which , .instead of laughing , they gaped at the inventor with astonishment.
+12 But when the scoffers , the enemies of Fulton , and the gainsayers , saw that the boats moved pleasantly upon the river , they began to be ashamed of their own ignorance and stupidity , and were fain to get into the boats themselves ; after which , instead of laughing , they gaped at the inventor with astonishment.

-13 And it came to pass , that the great Sanhedrim were pleased with the thing , inasmuch as they directed a fighting vessel , of Columbia to be. built after this manner.
+13 And it came to pass , that the great Sanhedrim were pleased with the thing , inasmuch as they directed a fighting vessel , of Columbia to be built after this manner.

 14 So a vessel was built to carry the destroying engines , even a steam frigate , and they called the name thereof Fulton the First :